-- Income tax expense (benefit) consists primarily of the impact of foreign operations, including withholding taxes, offset in part by a discrete tax benefit of approximately \$2.3 million that was recorded as a result of the purchase accounting from the Ajax acquisition.
+- Income tax expense (benefit) consists primarily of the impact of foreign operations, including withholding taxes, offset in part by a discrete tax benefit of approximately \$2.3 million (2)that was recorded as a result of the purchase accounting from the Ajax acquisition.
 See Note 2 to our consolidated financial statements included elsewhere in this prospectus for more information with respect to the Ajax acquisition.
 Our historical income tax benefit resulted from losses recorded in the U.S., which were being fully benefited through the third quarter of 2015 as a result of an overall deferred tax liability position in the U.S., offset in part by the impact of foreign operations, including withholding taxes.
-Starting in the fourth quarter of 2015, we are no longer benefiting from the losses generated in the U.S.
+Starting in the fourth quarter of 2015, we are no longer benefiting the losses generated in the U.S.

-See Note 14 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the calculations of our actual basic and diluted net income per share and our proforms upguidted basic and diluted net income per share and our proforms upguidted basic and diluted net income per share and our proforms upguidted basic and diluted net income per share.
-(2) - share and our pro forma unaudited basic and diluted net income per share.

-Management uses non-GAAP adjusted net income from continuing operations to evaluate our operating and financial results.
-We believe the presentation of non-GAAP results is useful to investors for analyzing business trends and comparing performance to prior periods, along with enhancing investors' ability to view our results from management's perspective.
-Non-GAAP adjusted net income from continuing operations is defined as: net income from continuing operations, excluding: amortization of intangible assets, share-based compensation expense, and other non-recurring expenses; tax adjustments related to those non-GAAP adjustments; and the tax benefit associated with the acquisition of Ajax.
-Non-GAAP adjusted diluted EPS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ordinary shares, which assumes the initial public offering shares sold, the conversion of preferred shares into ordinary shares, and vesting of restricted shares and options in connection with the initial public offering occurred at the beginning of the measurement period.
+See Note 14 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the calculations of our actual basic and diluted net income per - share and our pro forma unaudited basic and diluted net income per share. - Management uses non-GAAP adjusted net income from continuing operations to evaluate our operating and financial results.
+We believe the presentation of non-GAAP results is (4) useful to investors for analyzing business trends and comparing performance to prior periods, along with enhancing investors' ability to view our results from management's perspective.
+Non-GAAP adjusted net income from continuing operations is defined as net income from continuing operations, adjusted to exclude (i) amortization of intangible assets, share-based compensation expense, and other non-recurring expenses, (ii) tax adjustments related to those non-GAAP adjustments, and (iii) the tax benefit related to the Ajax Acquisition.
+Non-GAAP adjusted diluted EPS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided by adjusted diluted ePS is defined as non-GAAP adjusted net income from continuing operations divided net income from continuing net income from continuin assumes our initial public offering and conversion of preferred shares into ordinary shares occurred at the beginning of the measurement period.